NeuroTechX/learn.neurotechedu.com/pages/headsets.md

 ---
 layout: page-fullwidth
 show_meta: false
-title: "Consumer EEG Headsets"
+title: Consumer EEG Headsets
-subheadline: "Compare and Contrast"
+subheadline: Compare and Contrast
+teaser: >-
-teaser: "Your choice of headset will depend on what you intend to use it for.
+  Your choice of headset will depend on what you intend to use it for.
 The answer will depend on your budget, interest, project idea and the number of electrodes required.
-Before purchasing a headset, think about your programming experience and Project Idea."
+Before purchasing a headset, think about your programming experience and Project Idea.
 header:
-   image_fullwidth: "neurons.jpg"
+  image_fullwidth: neurons.jpg
-permalink: "/headsets/"
+permalink: /headsets/
+published: true
 ---
 <div class="row">
 <div class="medium-4 medium-push-8 columns" markdown="1">